Relief Society Christmas Program Ideas

 It’s fun to see all the talent in your wards!

 Have the ladies bring pre-made dinners, crocheted or sewed items, handmade jewelry, paintings, crafts, etc to auction off.
-Also, allow people to auction off services they are willing to render like babysitting for a night, free hair cut, painting or piano lessons and have everything set out on a table.
+Also, allow people to auction off services they are willing to render like babysitting for a night, free hair cut, painting or piano lessons, and have everything set out on a table.

 In the weeks before have handouts at church for each sister to take home.
-They earn points for the auction by doing different things daily like reading scriptures, attending the temple, exercise, saying prayers, etc. Each thing is worth a certain amount of points each day.
+They earn points for the auction by doing different things daily like reading scriptures, attending the temple, exercising, saying prayers, etc. Each thing is worth a certain amount of points each day.

 They then add up their points and that is how much they can “bid” on the night of the auction.